TUM-DSE/research-work-info/talk/TALK-README.md

 - If you hesistate to use Google docs for personal/data protection issue, please feel free to use a different software.

-## Structure for the final presentation
+## Structure

 - Please do not use more than 10-15 slides.

-- The final talk may be structured like this (See [an example presentation](https://dse.in.tum.de/wp-content/uploads/2022/04/SafePM_eurosys22_presentation.pdf)):
+- The final talk may be structured like this (see [an example presentation](https://dse.in.tum.de/wp-content/uploads/2022/04/SafePM_eurosys22_presentation.pdf)):
     1. Title: Project name, student name, advisor name
     2. Motivation
     3. Research gap